← Back to 史記

 使 使

 Yan saw that Qin was about to destroy the six states.
-Qin's army reached the Yi River, and disaster was about to come to Yan.
-The heir apparent Dan secretly raised twenty brave men and sent Jing Ke to present the Dukang map to Qin, then took advantage of this to assassinate the King of Qin.
-The King of Qin detected it, killed Ke, and sent General Wang Jian to attack Yan.
+Qin’s army had reached the Yi River, and disaster was about to reach Yan.
+The heir apparent Dan secretly raised twenty brave men and sent Jing Ke to present the map of Dukang to Qin, then took advantage of this to assassinate the King of Qin.
+The King of Qin discovered the plot, killed Ke, and sent General Wang Jian to attack Yan.
 In the twenty-ninth year, Qin attacked and captured our Ji.
-The Yan king fled, moved to Liaodong, and beheaded Dan to present to Qin.
+The Yan king fled and moved to Liaodong, then beheaded Dan and presented his head to Qin.
 In the thirtieth year, Qin destroyed Wei.

 31

-In the thirty-third year, Qin captured Liaodong, captured King Xi of Yan, and finally destroyed Yan.
-That year, the Qin general Wang Ben also captured King Jia of Dai.
+In the thirty-third year, Qin captured Liaodong, took King Xi of Yan prisoner, and finally destroyed Yan.
+That same year, the Qin general Wang Ben also captured King Jia of Dai.

 32

-The Grand Historian says: The Duke of Shao Shi can be called benevolent!
-The sweet pear tree is still remembered.
-How much more the man himself?
-Yan was externally pressed by the Man and Mo, internally placed between Qi and Jin, struggling between powerful states.
+The Grand Historian says: The Duke of Shao, Shi, can indeed be called benevolent!
+If even the sweet pear tree is still cherished in memory, how much more the man himself?
+Yan was hemmed in by the Man and Mo on the outside and wedged between Qi and Jin on the inside, struggling among powerful states.
 It was the weakest and smallest, and was nearly destroyed several times.
-However, the altars of state received blood sacrifices for eight or nine hundred years.
-Among the Ji surname, it alone perished last.
-Was this not the achievement of the Duke of Shao!
+Yet the state altars received blood sacrifices for eight or nine hundred years, and among the houses of the Ji surname Yan alone was the last to perish—was this not the Duke of Shao's achievement?

 ← Previous Chapter